-ZOA MICHIGAN TAKES ON ANTI-ISRAEL DEMONSTRATORS, GIVES STUDENT ACTIVISTS THE TOOLS THEY NEED ON CAMPUS
+ZOA MICHIGAN TAKES ON ANTI-ISRAEL DEMONSTRATORS, GIVES STUDENT ACTIVISTS THE TOOLS THEY NEED ON CAMPUS facing a student government ethics probe for challenging anti-Israel demonstrators.

-ZOA-Michigan and Susan Tuchman, director of the ZOA Center for Law and Justice, contacted the heads of the University of Michigan to defend a Jewish student, Jesse Arm, who was facing a student government ethics probe for challenging anti-Israel demonstrators.
 The demonstration took place on November 19, the day that Ezra Schwartz, a peer of Arm's, was killed in a Palestinian Arab terrorist attack in Israel.
 ZOA-MI and Tuchman made sure that Arm's rights were protected.